shamanec/GADS/README.md

 * Simple and intuitive UI so you can easily control most of the project config via the browser
 * Endpoints to control the project without the UI
 * iOS Appium servers in Docker containers
-  - Most of the available functionality on iOS devices is essentially a wrapper of the amazing [go-ios](https://github.com/danielpaulus/go-ios) project without which none of this would be possible
+  - Most of the available functionality of the iOS devices is essentially a wrapper of the amazing [go-ios](https://github.com/danielpaulus/go-ios) project without which none of this would be possible
   - Automatically spin up when registered device is connected/disconnected
   - Self-healing checks to reinstall/restart WebDriverAgent if it fails
   - Selenium Grid 3 connection
   - Run iOS Appium tests on cheap hardware on much bigger scale with only one host machine
+  - Simple device control page: select from running containers and observe device video stream with simple tap functionality, information about the device(configuration, installed apps, available apps to install) and a web based 'Appium Inspector' of sorts that allows you to search for elements by the usual iOS identifiers(Xpath, Class chain etc) and visualize an outline upon selection
 * TODO - Android Appium servers in Docker containers

 ### Known limitations